mkasulecoder/cinepop/README.md

 # Cine Pop
-- A movie watching platform.
+- A movie watching platform built with HTML5, CSS3, and JavaScript
 - Lets watch movies on cinepop.